U.S. lawmakers abandon deficit-cutting effort

 Congress is now set to deliver those budget savings through automatic cuts to defense and domestic programs, but some Republicans have vowed to prevent them from hitting the military.
 Obama said he would veto any effort to do so.

-Credit-rating agencies could downgrade U.S. debt if the cuts were rolled back, an event that could rattle markets that have already been shaken by the euro zone's debt woes.
+Credit-rating agencies could downgrade U.S. debt if that were to happen, an event that could rattle markets that have already been shaken by the euro zone's debt woes.

-Standard & Poor's said the news validated its decision to issue a first-ever U.S. credit downgrade in August.
-Moody's Investors Service said that failure, by itself, would not lead to a rating change.

 Democrats will scramble to extend economy-boosting measures, such as a tax cut for workers and enhanced jobless benefits, which are due to expire at the end of the year.
-Analysts say the economy could suffer if they are not extended, but Republicans are likely to insist on spending cuts to offset their $168 billion cost.
+Analysts say the economy could slow if they are not extended.

-Obama has kept his distance from the talks, choosing instead to emphasize a job-creation package that has been blocked by Republicans.
-Aides say the collapse of the super committee will help him paint Republicans as obstructionist as he campaigns for re-election.

-During the talks, Republicans showed a new willingness to move from their staunch opposition to tax increases as they pushed for an overhaul that would have closed tax breaks and lowered rates.

 (Additional reporting by Steve Holland, Rachelle Younglai, Kim Dixon, Susan Cornwell, Donna Smith, Alister Bull and Dave Clarke; Writing by Andy Sullivan; Editing by Peter Cooney)